-Owing to the nature of the Trust's operations and the composition of the Board of Trustees and LGB's being drawn from local public and private sector organisations, it is inevitable that from time to time transactions will take place with organisations in which a Trustee or a Governor may have an interest.
+Owing to the nature of the Trust's operations and the composition of the Board of Trustees and LGB's being drawn from local public and private sector organisations, it is inevitable that from time-to-time transactions will take place with organisations in which a Trustee or a Governor may have an interest.
 All transactions involving such organisations are conducted at arm's length and in accordance with the Trust's financial regulations and normal procedures.
 Any transaction where the Trustee or Governor may have a pecuniary interest is only undertaken in accordance with the 'at cost' principle described in the Academy Trust Handbook.
 Such transactions are also reported to the ESFA in line with the Academy Trust Handbook, and approval sought for any transactions exceeding £20,000.

-The Trust had related party transactions totalling £325 with Stevenage ESC and received grant funding of £500 from STEM Point East during 2021-22.
+The Trust had related party transactions totalling £225 with Stevenage Education Support Centre, part of The Nexus Federation, during 2022-23.